eosbase/nuggets/lxd-eos-test-install.md

 cleos wallet unlock --password $(sed -n '4 s/\"//gp' ~/EOSCREDENTIALS)
 ```

-Create some accounts and store their keys in ~/EOSCREDENTIALS
+Create some accounts, store the private key in the wallet and a copy of the keys ~/EOSCREDENTIALS
 ```sh
 accounts=bob alice
 printf "\n%-12s %-51s %s\n\n" Account "Private key" "Public key" | tee -a ~/EOSCREDENTIALS